NREL/developer.nrel.gov/content/docs/solar/pvdaq-v2/login_handler.md

 ---
 title: Login (Deprecated)
-summary: Login to utilize access-controlled Georeserv services.
+summary: 'Deprecated: We encourage you to migrate to [version 3](/docs/solar/pvdaq-v3/) of the PVDAQ API.'
 url: POST /api/georeserv/login_handler
 disqus: true
 deprecated: true